weixindec/Getting-and-Cleaning-Data-Course-Project/README.md

 3. Move **ALL** files to your working directory individually (ie out of their respective folders):

 Once completed, the analysis can be performed by sourcing analysis_run.R in R or R studio.
-Note that it requires the reshape2 package, which can be downloaded from CRAN.
+Note that it requires the dplyr package, which can be downloaded from CRAN.

 The output of the R script is a tidy data set, averages_data.txt.